ginnykatz/basemap-styles/README.md

 # basemap-styles
 A peek into my Mapbox studio!
-Stay tuned for more cool base map!
+Stay tuned for more cool base maps!

 This map was based off of the Mapbox March Madness Challenge: Create a basemap that represented a college team.